Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Experiments and results

 \subsection{Robustness on Missing Data}

-To evaluate the performance of the STDAEGWNET model under missing mainline data conditions, we introduced directional and temporal masking strategies to the mainline data to simulate data loss.
-The directional mask hides data from two mainline ETC gantries in the eastbound direction, while the temporal mask hides the last 6 steps out of every 12 time steps.
-Experiments were conducted on three datasets with sampling intervals of 3 min, 5 min, and 10 min.
-We compared models with and without STDAE, and the MAE results are shown in Figure~\ref{fig:mask_ablation}.
-The results indicate that, across all datasets and sampling intervals, models incorporating STDAE significantly improve prediction accuracy.
-Compared to baseline models without STDAE, the STDAE-enhanced models consistently demonstrate clear advantages, achieving an average MAE reduction of approximately 2.23\%.
-Moreover, the majority of the results passed the significance test ($p < 0.01$).
+To evaluate the robustness of STDAEGWNET under missing mainline data conditions, structured directional and temporal masking strategies are consistently applied to the mainline data during the pre-training, training, and testing phases to simulate severe real-world data loss scenarios.
+This unified masking strategy serves both as a learning mechanism and as an evaluation protocol, enabling the model to adapt to contiguous sensor or communication failures while ensuring a fair robustness assessment.
+Specifically, the directional mask removes data from two eastbound mainline ETC gantries, simulating a regional sensor outage.
+The temporal mask removes the last 6 steps out of every 12 time steps, simulating a continuous communication interruption.
+Experiments are conducted on three datasets with sampling intervals of 3 min, 5 min, and 10 min.
+Models with and without STDAE are compared, and the MAE results are presented in \figurename~\ref{fig:mask_ablation}.
+The results demonstrate that, across all datasets and sampling intervals, incorporating STDAE significantly enhances prediction accuracy under simulated missing data conditions.
+Compared with baseline models without STDAE, the enhanced models achieve a consistent performance gain, with an average MAE reduction of approximately 2.23\%.
+Moreover, most improvements are statistically significant ($p < 0.01$).